 One of my favorite family blogs to follow, especially on Instagram, is African Boheme.
 Sunnie shares such beautiful photos, and her blog posts are always thoughtful and honest.
 Like me, she shares a passion for sustainable family travel, and I think it’s something that we need more of in the travel space.

 Follow Sunnie on her blog, African Boheme.

-Encouraging more families to embark on international travel with kids
+Family blogs to encourage international travel with kids

 We’re still a long way from a truly diverse travel community.
 But I’m hopeful that it will happen some day.

 Do you have diverse family blogs that you follow that I’ve missed?
 Share them in the comments!